dmarzzz/specs/specs/experimental/proposals.md

 ## Overview

-The following provides several options of the Builder API within the Optimism stack.
-It outlines the advantages and disadvantages of different Sequencer Builder interactions.
+The following outlines several options for the Builder API around the Sequencer Builder interaction and the pros and cons of each approach.
+The main areas of design decisions are:
+* How does the proposer builder communication happen?
+* Where is the builder API implemented?

 ## Op-node <> Op-geth (payload attributes stream)